Geoff Willis

 Geoffrey Willis (born 23 December 1959) is a British engineer and the Chief Technical Director of INEOS Britannia.
 Previously, Willis held senior technical positions with a range of Formula One teams including Mercedes, Red Bull Racing and British American Racing.

 Early life and career

 Willis was born in Southampton in December 1959.
 As a youngster, Willis recounted spending time sailing on the Solent, along with a keen interest in Airfix model kits.
-He spent a year in civil engineering before attending Cambridge University, where he completed his undergraduate degree in Engineering with a focus on mathematics.
-Cambridge offered Willis the opportunity to follow on with a PhD, he declined and left to join the National Physical Laboratory.
+He spent a year in civil engineering before attending Gonville and Caius College, Cambridge, where he completed his undergraduate degree in Engineering with a focus on mathematics.
+Cambridge offered Willis the opportunity to follow on with a PhD, but he declined and left to join the National Physical Laboratory.
 He later would complete his PhD externally with Exeter University, focused on his work in hydrodynamics.

 Whilst working in Oxfordshire at the NPL, Willis was approached to join the design team of the Peter de Savary's British America's Cup challenger Blue Arrow and he spent the next three years designing and developing hull and keel designs for the team in preparation for the competition in San Diego.